-In the year 2000 Subaru released the second-generation WRX STI with the nickname “bug-eye”.
-This version received underwhelming reviews due to its headlights; in mid-2003 a revised version known as the “blob-eye” was then followed by the “Hawk-eye” as the final revision.
+In the year 2000, Subaru released the second-generation WRX STI with the nickname “bug-eye” among Subaru fans.
 But despite all the criticism, the second-generation WRX and STI still packed a punch, as the 2004 WRX STI was the most powerful version, with the 2.5-liter (EJ255) turbocharged boxer engine offering 224KW (300HP), and this came with a robust 6-speed manual transmission.

 Third-Generation WRX STI (2007 Hatchback Model)

 Subaru released the third-generation WRX in 2007 with a much larger body, but still managed to maintain the same weight as the previous models.
-This model came with Macpherson struts on its front suspensions while at the rear it was tweaked a bit with a multi-link setup.
+This model came with Macpherson struts on its front suspensions while it was tweaked a bit with a multi-link setup at the rear.
 The engine remained the same, but now it is delivering 198KW (265HP).
 The third-generation WRX STI was released in 2008 and was only available as a hatchback.

 The fourth-generation WRX was unveiled in 2014 as a 2015 model and was only available as a Sedan.
 It comes with a 460-liter boot where the trademark rear spoiler sits.
 It comes with a turbocharged 4-cylinder 2.5-liter 221KW (296 HP) engine, with a six-speed manual transmission (no auto).
 It comes with lower mounted suspensions and significant stiffness.
 The anti-roll bars are much thicker on both ends, and the body has been stiffened as well but still, Subaru succeeded in reducing 10 kilograms compared to the previous model.
 The 2014 WRX STI acceleration clocks 5.2 seconds from 0-100 kph.

-There were some releases in 2016, 2017 and the last version on this fourth-generation is the 2018 WRX STI.
+There were some releases in 2016, 2017 and the last version of this fourth generation is the 2018 WRX STI.
 It came with the same boxer 2.5-liter turbocharged flat-four that gives 228KW (305HP) and a six-speed manual transmission only.
 Although these details sound familiar, the 2018 WRX STI has updates that make it a bit modern.
 A redesigned front end, a newly revised AWD system, an all-new electronic center differential, retuned suspension system, new Brembo brakes, and 19-inch wheels.